frankpietro/tesi-4chan/README.txt

 This project features a Flask-based crawler for 4chan.
+Channels can only be crawled one by one.

 APIs: /test_connection, /crawl, /check_log, /delete_index